vic-cieslak/portfolio-income-manager/PROGRESS.md

 - Add views and forms for users to input variables affecting predictions
 - Create templates to display forecasts (possibly using charts.js)

+## 3. sometimes income wont be paid. we need an ability to mark it as such so its not included into the portfolio, OR it should be marked 'not-paid' as default and after I mark it as paid its included in the portfolio.

 ## 4. Track expenses
 - Create a new 'expenses' app (similar structure to the income app)